Nihat Erim: Assassination

 Erim was shot to death by two gunmen near his home in Kartal, Istanbul on 19 July 1980.
 Radical leftist Turkish militant group Dev Sol (Revolutionary Left) claimed responsibility for the attack.
 The assassination might have accelerated the military coup on September 12 of that year led by chief of staff Kenan Evren.
 The motive behind the assassination is thought to be related to the approval by the parliament of the execution of three leftist militants, one being Deniz Gezmiş, during his service as prime minister.

 Erim's assassination was part of the wave of political violence in Turkey in the late 1970s between left-wing Marxist and right-wing ultranationalist groups.

+Personal life

+Erim was married to Kamile Okutman, having two children: Işık Erim and Işıl Onalp (née Erim), as well as five grandchildren and ten great-grandchildren.